 Impermanence, equanimity, and labeling & judging - they all go hand-in-hand.

-To wrap up this week's topic, here is a famous Taoist story that offers several valuable lessons:
+To wrap up this week's topic, here's a popular Taoist story that offers several valuable lessons:

 There was an old farmer who had worked his crops for many years, and one day his horse ran away.
 Upon hearing the news, his neighbors came to visit.